 Even when you’re being treated for kidney failure, you may have other health issues that are caused by failing kidneys.
 Common complications include the following:

 Physicians and other healthcare professionals are required to follow safety rules to protect patients from unnecessary harm.
 These rules are known as “standards of care.”

 In a fast-paced healthcare practice, like a large clinic or hospital, there will usually be a team of healthcare professionals who care for a patient, including doctors, nurses, phlebotomists, technicians, and other specialists.
 If any one of the members of this team make a mistake, it may result in serious injury to a patient.

 There are several common types of kidney failure medical malpractice.
 Unrecognized or misdiagnosed kidney disease is one type.
 Some of the other examples of medical negligence that cause possible kidney failure include:

-If you or someone you know has recently experienced kidney failure, and facts suggest that it may be medical negligence, it’s critical you speak with an experienced and knowledgeable medical negligence attorney immediately to protect your interests or those of your loved one.
+If you or someone you know has recently experienced kidney failure, and facts suggest that it may be medical negligence, it’s critical you speak with an experienced and knowledgeable medical malpractice attorney in Grand Rapids immediately to protect your interests or those of your loved one.

 Buchanan Firm retains medical professionals who are available to immediately investigate your claim to determine if it was caused by medical negligence.
-Buchanan Firm’s team has Michigan medical malpractice attorneys, nurses, and paralegals to assist you in this difficult time.
+Buchanan Firm’s injury lawyers in Grand Rapids have Michigan medical malpractice attorneys, nurses, and paralegals to assist you in this difficult time.